vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

   ...
   ```

-2. To start the service, return the following statement in `nebula-graph-dashboard`:
+2. To start the service, run the following statement in `nebula-graph-dashboard`:

   ```bash
   $ npm run start